starpos/crashblk/README.md

 # bdevt

-This is memory block device for IO errors and crash test, emulating read/write IO error and crash/recovery.
+This is memory block device driver for IO errors and crash test, emulating read/write IO error and device crash (or sudden shutdown).

 ## License